Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups

-It should be noted that the relations between these numbers were already studied earlier by other authors.
-The equality $C(W) = \corank(\pi_1(W))$ was established by O. Cornea \cite{Cornea} for closed smooth manifolds and by W.~Jaco \cite{Jaco} for combinatorial manifolds with boundary.
-The equality $R(M)=\corank(\pi_1(M))$ was showed by the second author \cite{Michalak2} and independently by I. Gelbukh in \cite{Gelbukh:DCG} for orientable manifolds by using foliation theory and later in \cite{Gelbukh:filomat} without this assumption by means of other methods.
-What is worth to emphasize, while these papers contain geometric descriptions of the corank of $\pi_1(M)$, there was not given a correspondence between epimorphisms, systems of hypersurfaces and Reeb graphs.
-The presented work fulfils this gap.
+Relations between these numbers have already been studied by other authors.
+The equality $C(W) =\corank(\pi_1(W))$ was established by O. Cornea \cite{Cornea} for closed smooth manifolds and by W.~Jaco~\cite{Jaco} for combinatorial manifolds with boundary.
+The equality $R(M)=\corank(\pi_1(M))$ was proved by the second author \cite{Michalak-DCG} and independently by I.~Gelbukh \cite{Gelbukh:DCG} for orientable manifolds by using foliation theory and later in \cite{Gelbukh:filomat} without the orientability assumption by other methods.
+It is worth emphasizing that, while these papers contain geometric descriptions of the corank of $\pi_1(M)$, no~correspondence between epimorphisms, systems of hypersurfaces and Reeb graphs was given.
+This work fills this gap. \looseness=-1

-Our paper is organized as follows.
-In Section \ref{section:systems_of_hypersurfaces} we describe the correspondence between the systems of hypersurfaces and homomorphisms onto free groups.
+The paper is organized as follows.
+In Section \ref{section:systems_of_hypersurfaces} we describe the correspondence between systems of hypersurfaces and homomorphisms onto free groups.
 Next, in Section \ref{section:cobordism_of_systems_and_classification_of_epimorphism} we deal with the problem of classification of epimorphisms onto free groups up to equivalence and strong equivalences.
 Section \ref{section:reeb_epimorphisms} establishes the representation of epimorphisms onto free groups as the Reeb epimorphisms of Morse functions.
-The rest of the section is devoted to its some applications containing description of the corank and Reeb number, problem of extendability of independent systems and connections with topological conjugacy of functions.
+The rest of the section is devoted to its some applications containing description of the corank and Reeb number, the problem of extendability of independent systems and connections with topological conjugacy of functions. \looseness=-1